lemonsterpie/LHL-P1/starting_with_questions.md

 	total_revenue
 FROM		ranked_total_revenues
 WHERE 		revenue_rank = 1
 ORDER BY 	total_revenue DESC
 ```

 Answer:

-Using the query to look at the products with the greatest total transaction revenues, a noteworthy pattern is that the majority of top revenue cities have are in the US, and they have security products ssuch as cameras and alarms as their leading most profitable product.
+The most profitable product are reusable shopping bags in Atlanta and SPF lip balm in Sunnyvale.
+Aside from these two top products, a noteworthy pattern is that many top products are security related, such as alarms and security cameras.